 What is Vegetable Korma?

-Veggie korma recipe got its popularity across the globe for its rich texture, flavor, and taste.
+The veggie korma recipe got its popularity across the globe for its rich texture, flavor, and taste.
 As a result, you can find this curry in the buffets and menu cards of some foreign restaurants across the world.
 And they serve it as a side dish for naan, basmati rice, and roti.

 How to make Vegetable Korma?